Undergraduate Courses

 Auditions outside Ireland

-Applicants from outside of Ireland will audition online, due to COVID-19 restrictions.
 All times displayed on our website are GMT (Dublin time).

 Changing audition date

-Please note that changes to audition dates and/or refunds can only be made in expcetional circumstances.
-Please book carefully (don't book on behalf of somebody else).
-If the dates displayed on the website don't suit you, please contact admissions@thelir.ie to check when new dates might be released.
+Please note that changes to audition dates and/or refunds can only be made in exceptional circumstances.
+Please book carefully and do not book on behalf of somebody else.

 Equality and Diversity